alindeman/upgradingtorails4/text/06_active_record_and_relation.markdown

 code like `@model.id` was run and `@model` was not yet initialized (uninitialized instance variables in Ruby evaluate to `nil`).

-Because before Ruby 1.9.3, any `Object` would respond to the `id` method, and `nil` is an `Object`.
+Before Ruby 1.9.3, any `Object` would respond to the `id` method, and `nil` is an `Object`.
 Especially confusing was the fact that `nil.id` returned `4` due to implementation details of Ruby.
 Ask a developer who has been using Rails for many years about `4` sometime.

 Thankfully `Object` instances in Ruby 1.9.3 no longer respond to `id`.
 Therefore, whiny nils are no longer needed.
 Attempting to run `nil.id` will